Skip to content

 • optional app service scope

-• optional domain scope
+• optional route scope

 Auth precedence is most-specific first:

-• domain auth overrides service auth
+• route auth overrides service auth

 • service auth overrides app-level auth